grijjy/DelphiSocialFrameworks/README.md

 `FacebookSDK.GraphPath('me?fields=name,email');`

-This will result in a `TFacebookGraphResultMessage`.  `FacebookGraphResultMessage.Value.Result` will indicate success or failure.
-Upon failure, `FacebookGraphResultMessage.Value.Error` will contain the error code.
-If you are successful then `FacebookGraphResultMessage.Value.Json` will contain the resulting response.
+This will result in a `TFacebookGraphResultMessage`.

+`TFacebookGraphResultMessage.Value.Result` will indicate success or failure.
+Upon failure, `TFacebookGraphResultMessage.Value.Error` will contain the error code.
+If you are successful then `TFacebookGraphResultMessage.Value.Json` will contain the resulting response.

 # Making Facebook API calls from your backend Delphi service
 Although it is possible to make various GraphPath calls from your app as demonstrated above, you may choose or prefer to make calls from your backend service.

-The API methodology for GraphPath is the same, but since we do not need to embed framework SDKs into a server-side API, our examples will show how to make these calls directly using our own [scalable client socket framework](https://blog.grijjy.com/2017/01/09/scalable-https-and-tcp-client-sockets-for-the-cloud).
+The API methodology for GraphPath is the same, but since we do not need to embed framework SDKs into a server-side API, our examples will show how to make these calls directly using HTTP with our own [scalable client socket framework](https://blog.grijjy.com/2017/01/09/scalable-https-and-tcp-client-sockets-for-the-cloud).

 The unit [Grijjy.FacebookAPI](https://github.com/grijjy/DelphiSocialFrameworks/blob/master/Grijjy.FacebookAPI.pas) in our GitHub repository demonstrates how to make calls from your backend service directly to the Facebook Graph APIs over HTTP.
 The class `TFacebook` implements various methods for the GraphPath API calls.